Superrehtard/old_diaspora_wiki/Tools-to-use-with-Diaspora.md

 #### More cool stuff (add ons to make your diaspora experience smarter)
-*  [D* Hide Images](http://bit.ly/pWcCYN) - (Firefox, Chrome, Safari, Opera) hides images in your stream until you choose to show them, hover to preview
+*  [D* Hide Images](http://bit.ly/pWcCYN) - (Firefox, Chrome, Safari, Opera) hides images in your stream until you choose to show them, hover to preview.
+(Discontinued)

 *   <s>[Diaspora Tagfilter](https://www.userscripts.org/scripts/show/117102) - ( Firefox with [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/) ) GreaseMonkey script to filter postings in your diaspora-stream by tags.
 It also can replace all inline-images (except avatars) by links to those images.</s> (Broken as of May 2012)